marionettejs/backbone.marionette/docs/marionette.functions.md

 The second parameter is the `entity` (Backbone.Model, Backbone.Collection or any object that has Backbone.Events mixed in) to bind the events from.

-The third parameter is a hash of { "event:name": "eventHandler" }
+The third parameter is a hash of { 'event:name': 'eventHandler' }
 configuration.
 Multiple handlers can be separated by a space.
 A function can be supplied instead of a string handler name.